 About the North Island Kokako

 The North Island kōkako is a forest bird endemic to the North Island of New Zealand.
 It is grey in colour, with a small black mask.
-Adults have distinctive blue wattles.
-Because of its wattle, the bird is sometimes locally called the blue-wattled crow, although it is not a corvid.
-The name "kōkako" comes from its vocalization: the bird's main call has been described as a "slow, rich 'ko-ka-ko-o-o-o', tailing off at the end".
+Adults have distinctive blue wattles, earning the species moniker of blue-wattled crow, though they are not corvids.
+The name "kōkako" comes from its vocalization: the bird's main call has been described as a "slow, rich 'ko-ka-ko-o-o-o', trailing off at the end".

 Source: Wikipedia